Trading and engineering company focusing on process pumps

 For both scenarios, you have to choose between two technologies A) Open Loop B) Closed Loop

-For Open Loop fig 1, the kinetic energy cannot be easily and cheaply reversed and in practice this means that you have to pay it for the geometric lifting height in the example of 2o m.
+For Open Loop fig 1, the kinetic energy cannot be easily and cheaply returned and in practice this means that you have to pay it for the geometric lifting height in the example of 2o m.

 The physical argument is found in the law of conservation of energy.